-Toyota's scrappage scheme offers savings of £2,000 on almost every car in its line-up - you can save on new Toyota Aygo, Corolla, C-HR, RAV4, Prius, Camry, GT86 and Land Cruiser models.
+Toyota's scrappage scheme offers savings of between £2,000 and £4,000 on almost every car in its line-up - you can save on new Toyota Aygo, Corolla, C-HR, RAV4, Prius, Camry, and Land Cruiser models.
 The Proace and Proace Verso pair are available with £3,000 scrappage savings, and you can get £4,000 off a new Supra or Hilux.

-The scrappage scheme can be used on cash and finance deals, with the Aygo, Corolla, C-HR, RAV4 and Hilux getting the extra bonus of 0% APR.
-The offer excludes base-spec Aygo and Hilux versions, however.
+The scrappage scheme can be used on cash and finance deals, with the Aygo, Corolla, C-HR, RAV4, Yaris, and Hilux getting the extra bonus of 0% APR.
+The offer excludes ‘Active’ Hilux versions, however.

-Cars or vans traded in must have been registered before 30 September 2012 and have been owned for over six months.
-To benefit from the scheme, new Toyota models must be ordered by 31 March 2021 and financed and registered by 31 June 2021.
+Cars or vans traded in must have been registered before or on 30 June 2013 and have been owned for over six months.
+To benefit from the scheme, new Toyota models must be ordered by 30 June 2021 and financed and registered by 30 September 2021.
 If you’re looking to take advantage, you’ll need to be the registered keeper of the car you’re trading in.

 Read more about the Toyota scrappage scheme here.

 For more information and car buying advice, read our guide to best new cars to buy now.